James Taylor: Politics

 Always visibly active in environmental and liberal causes, in October 2004, Taylor joined the Vote for Change tour playing a series of concerts in American swing states.
 These concerts were organized by MoveOn.org with the goal of mobilizing people to vote for John Kerry and against George W. Bush in that year's presidential campaign.
 Taylor's appearances were joint performances with the Dixie Chicks.

 During October 19–21, 2008, Taylor performed a series of free concerts in five North Carolina cities in support of Barack Obama's presidential bid.

 On Sunday, January 18, 2009, he performed at the We Are One: The Obama Inaugural Celebration at the Lincoln Memorial, singing "Shower the People" with John Legend and Jennifer Nettles of Sugarland.

 Taylor was active in support of Barack Obama's 2012 reelection campaign and opened the 2012 Democratic National Convention singing three songs.
 He performed "America the Beautiful" at the President's second inauguration.

-Taylor performed multiple songs, including "America the Beautiful", "Sweet Baby James", and "You've Got a Friend" at a rally held by Tim Walz on October 24, 2024 in Wilmington, North Carolina as part of the Kamala Harris 2024 presidential campaign.
+Taylor performed multiple songs, including "America the Beautiful", "Sweet Baby James", and "You've Got a Friend" at a rally held by Tim Walz on October 24, 2024, in Wilmington, North Carolina, as part of the Kamala Harris 2024 presidential campaign.

+In December 2016, Taylor announced that he was canceling his scheduled February 2017 concert in Manila, Philippines.
+The decision was made in protest of the rising number of extrajudicial killings linked to the Philippine drug war under the administration of President Rodrigo Duterte.
+In a public statement, Taylor remarked that while he recognized the necessity of prosecuting the illegal drug trade, the reports of summary executions without judicial due process were "deeply concerning and unacceptable to anyone who loves the rule of law."

+Seven years later, following a change in the Philippine political administration, Taylor announced his return to the country.
+As part of his "An Evening with James Taylor & his All-Star Band" tour, he successfully performed a rescheduled concert on April 8, 2024, marking his first performance in the Philippines since 1994.